 If the situation requires a hospital visit and the parent/carer is not available and it is deemed an ambulance is not required, 2 members of staff can drive the child to the hospital.
-(Business Insurance must be in place) When it is necessary for a pupil to be taken to hospital by ambulance, they will be accompanied by a member of staff - unless the pupil's parent or carer is in attendance.
+(Business Insurance must be in place.)
+When it is necessary for a pupil to be taken to hospital by ambulance, they will be accompanied by a member of staff - unless the pupil's parent or carer is in attendance.
+The exception to this is in the case of the Air Ambulance, as staff are not then permitted to travel with the patient.